 Whether you need a mortgage to finance your first home purchase or a personal loan to fund your plans, you now know the basic terms for understanding your loan options.
-Now pay it forward by sharing with friends and finding the type of loan that works best for you!
+Now, pay it forward by sharing with friends and deciding the type of loan that works best for you!

 Whether you’re in a financial pinch, want money to fund a home improvement project or your business, read our guide on how to get a personal loan.